 Your kitchen’s design demonstrates your personality, whereas efficient kitchen updates customize it for your needs.
 Kitchen updates are about new possibilities that you may consider implementing to make your life easier.
 You should choose them according to your needs and not to your wants.
 Not because they are “trending”, or your friends have them and you feel you should too, but because you’d actually need them and enjoy them.

 So, these upgrade ideas are mostly up for debate.
 These are only tips on what to research, discuss with your family and ponder if and how they would serve you.
 The goal is to bring them to your attention for consideration if they’d be convenient or increase the value of your home.

-Special note for you: You find all sources for the images in the captions.
-Each and every link in this post, not only the captions, leads to an amazing gallery of the designer to see more pictures of the kitchen, or to a meaty, information-loaded post where you can find out more about what grabbed your attention to see more details about them.
-Do not hesitate to jump over!
+Special note for you: As always you find all sources under the images.
+Each and every link in this post (not only the captions), leads to an amazing gallery of the interior, and a meaty, information-loaded post where you can find out more about what grabbed your attention and see more details and images.
+Do jump over!

 This post contains some affiliate links.
 If you click an affiliate link and make a purchase, I may receive a commission at no extra cost to you.

 Touchless Kitchen Faucet

 This is one of the best kitchen updates.
 The concept is nothing new but brought in from public places into the home.
 Making it common is a great idea since the pandemic last year.
 A touchless kitchen (and bathroom) faucet is a smart appliance that uses motion sensor technology to activate the water flow.

 - With a wave of your hand or a pan near the sensor, the water will turn on and off.
 It’s very helpful, especially when your hands are full or dirty.

 - They are water-efficient.
 No dripping, or forgetting to turn off.

 - Fewer bacteria or germs spread, keeping the sink and faucet more hygienic.